Andy Cannavino: University of Michigan

 After graduating from St. Joseph's, Cannivino enrolled at the University of Michigan in the fall of 1977 where he played football under head coach Bo Schembechler through the 1980 season.
 Prior to his senior year, Cannavino was selected by his teammates as the co-captain of the 1980 Michigan Wolverines football team.
 The 1980 team gave up an average of 10.75 points per game, and only 1.8 points per game in the last five games of the season.
 Cannavino was named the Midwest Player of the Week on defense in September 1980 after helping Michigan to a 17–10 win against Northwestern.
 In that game, Cannavino recovered a Northwestern fumble to set up one Michigan touchdown and intercepted a Northwestern pass deep in Michigan territory with 2:32 left in the game.
 He also had 15 tackles in the game.
 At the conclusion of the 1980 season, Cannavino was selected as a first-team All-Big Ten linebacker by the Associated Press.
 He was the only unanimous choice for the AP's All-Big Ten team in 1980.

 The 1980 Michigan team won the Big Ten championship and went on to defeat Washington in the 1981 Rose Bowl.
 The victory was the first post-season win for the Wolverines under head coach Bo Schembechler.
 Interviewed prior to the game, Cannavino noted that many NFL scouts would be at the game, many of whom considered Cannavino too small for pro football.
 Cannavino joked, "If we win, maybe it'll look good on our resume when we go in to apply for a regular job.
 Maybe the boss will be sympathetic to the fact that we got Bo Schembechler his first Rose Bowl."

 In four years at Michigan, Cannavino was credited with 289 tackles, including 175 solo tackles and 114 assists.
 At the time of his graduation in 1981, Cannavino ranked third all-team in tackles in Michigan football history.

 Professional football

 Cannavino was selected by the Detroit Lions in the 10th round of the 1981 NFL draft.
 He signed with the Lions and attended training camp, but he was released in the pre-season.
 In February 1982, he was signed as a free agent by the Philadelphia Eagles, but he was released at the end of August 1982 shortly before the start of the regular season.
 In 1983, Cannavino signed with the Michigan Panthers in the newly formed USFL; he played for the 1983 Panthers team that won the first USFL championship game played in Denver, Colorado.
 In April 1984, the Panthers traded Cannavino to the Chicago Blitz, also of the USFL, in exchange for an undisclosed draft choice.

-Later years
+Later life

 After retiring from football, Cannavino became the President at Fire Extinguisher Sales & Service in Cleveland, Ohio.
 He is a resident of Highland Heights, Ohio.